nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_migrate_patient_record.md

 #### Authorisation ####

+{% include important.html content="The following may need to be moved to the Patient Switching Standard" %}

 This interaction can only be used when patient's information is being migrated between GP practices.
+When a request to migrate the patient's record is made, the provider system **MUST** check that the requesting system is the patient's registered GP practice by checking this against PDS.
+The following steps will need to be performed:
+- The requesting practice will need to perform a PDS trace to retrieve the patient's current registered practice
+- The requesting practice **MUST** record the patient's current registered practice
+- The requesting practice updates PDS as the patient's registered practice
+- The requesting practice looks up the previously registered practice's endpoint on SDS
+- The requesting practice makes a request to migrate the patient's record
+- The previously registered practice **MUST** check that the ODS code for the requesting practice matches the patient's registered practice on PDS

 #### Availability of data ####